KrailOrg/krail/docs/tutorial03.md

 Valo is the most recent theme from Vaadin.
 "Reindeer" is the default, which you have been using until now.
 For more information about themes, see the [Vaadin Documentation](https://vaadin.com/book/-/page/themes.html).

 #Summary
-This was a short tutorial, covering the creation of a new UI and setting a Theme.
+This was a short tutorial, covering the creation of a new UI, registering it, and setting a Theme.

 #Download from Github